revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-46. In an "employee" table , give me the query that will fetch the employee detail of those employees who are getting second highest salary in the company.
+46. In an "employee" table , give me the query that will fetch the employee detail of those employees who are getting the second highest salary in the company.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)